mockingbirdnest/Principia/documentation/Setup.md

 *modified according to the instructions below*;
 - The Google [gmock/gtest 1.7.0](https://code.google.com/p/googlemock
 /downloads/list) libraries, *modified according to the instructions below*;
-- The Google benchmark library for Windows.
+- pleroy's [fork](https://github.com/pleroy/benchmark) of the Google benchmark library.

 The following instructions should be followed before opening the repository, so that all dependencies are found.